BryanHogan/bryanhogan-blog-content/blog/what-is-coco.md

 lastUpdate: 2024-04-23T21:45:13Z
 tags: ["learning", "productivity", "design", "development", "university"]
 ---

 Code & Context shows how studying should be done.
 A B.Sc. program combining Computer Science, Design and Entrepreneurship with a modern approach to learning.

-Test

 ## What is Code & Context?